December 3, 2014

 Post Thanksgiving is the return of healthy eating, at least until Christmas.
 That means salads all around and no pumpkin cheesecake or Mom’s apple crumble without feeling guilty!

 Whether you’re eating healthy or simply craving a delicious salad, this recipe is perfect.
 For a salad with so many dimensions – between the bacon, toasted almonds & the vinaigrette – it’s so simple to make.
 When I found this recipe online, the thought of raw Brussels sprouts seemed a bit discouraging, but the textures and flavors come together wonderfully!
 Plus, it’s healthy, hearty, and cleansing.
 Definitely what we need after Thanksgiving and before Christmas.

 - Grate your shallot.
 The vinaigrette in this recipe calls for 1 teaspoon of finely ‘minced’ shallot.
-I don’t love to bite into pieces of raw shallot or onion, so I grate it into a paste-like texture using a cheese grater.
-This gives you that delicious ‘oniony’/’garlicy’ taste without biting into a harsh chunk of shallot.
+I don’t love to bite into pieces of raw shallot or onion, so I grate it into a paste-like texture using a cheese grater or microplane.
+This gives you that delicious onion/garlic taste without biting into a harsh chunk of shallot.
 This tip also works for recipes that call for minced onion or garlic.